gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 ### RestAPI

 RestAPI is supported to show and change configuration of the *MBMS Modem*.
-Also the [RT.GUI](GUI) process is accessing the API to collect display information.

 The API is only accessible when the *MBMS Modem* is running.